The 7 Best AI Tools for Solopreneurs in 2026

 2. ElevenLabs for Voice#

 If you're producing any kind of audio content, ElevenLabs is the standard.
-I use it for voiceovers on shorts, dubbing longer videos, and testing different delivery styles before I record myself.
+I use it for voiceovers on shorts, dubbing longer videos into other languages, and testing different delivery styles before I record myself.

 What I use it for: Short-form voiceovers, audio testing, podcast clips